KashinDanil/JDC/README.md

 If you want to change it replace the values of the corresponding variables in `config.sh`

 Prerequisites (There are presented versions of modules on which JDC works properly):
-* mpich/3.4.2-gcc9 (Used to compile the mpiib and mpipacks benchmarks)
-* gcc/9.1 (Used to compile most of the benchmarks)
+* gcc/9.1 (To compile most of the benchmarks)
-* openmpi/4.1.1-icc (Used to compile the mpiib and mpipacks benchmarks)
+* openmpi/4.1.1-icc (To compile the mpiib and mpipacks benchmarks)
-* cudatoolkit/8.0 (Used to compile the mpiib benchmark)
-* cuda/10.1 (Used to compile the gpuload benchmark)
+* cuda/10.1 (To compile the gpuload benchmark)

 Installation
 ------------